RPM Manual

-Download free →If your systems still enforce 2025 Q4 MUE caps, a subset of January 2026 claims can deny automatically for exceeding updated units-of-service limits—even when the underlying service was legitimate.
+Read the RPM Guide →If your systems still enforce 2025 Q4 NCCI edits, a subset of January 2026 claims can deny automatically for exceeded unit caps or incompatible code pairing rules--even when the underlying service was legitimate.

 How to use this page

 This is an operational compliance guide, not legal advice.
-Use it to update unit-limit logic in claim scrubbers and billing workflows against CMS’s published Medicare NCCI MUE quarterly files and change reports.
+Use it to update unit-limit and code-pair logic in claim scrubbers and billing workflows against CMS’s published Medicare NCCI MUE and PTP quarterly files and change reports.

 Thesis

-Update your unit-of-service limits now.
+Update your unit-of-service limits and code-pair edits now.
 Claim scrubbers and billing workflows that still enforce 2025 Q4 values will trigger denials the moment January 2026 claims hit MAC adjudication.

-Beginning January 1, 2026, Medicare claim lines that exceed the updated NCCI MUE units-of-service caps for the applicable MUE table (Practitioner, Outpatient Hospital, or DME Supplier) are subject to automated denials, so claim scrubbers and billing workflows must be updated to the CMS-posted Q1 2026 MUE files and adjudication indicators before January submissions.
+Beginning January 1, 2026, Medicare claims that exceed updated NCCI MUE unit caps or violate updated PTP code-pair edits are subject to automated denials, so claim scrubbers and billing workflows must be updated to the CMS-posted Q1 2026 MUE and PTP files before January submissions.

 Definition